biicode/docs/c++/reference/commands/configure.rst

 This command analyzes your project and process dependencies, then creates or updates the required project CMake files.
 You can use it to specify which CMake generator you want to use.

-This command accepts all CMake directives, you could say this command is basically a **cmake**. invocation within the project *build* folder.
+This command accepts all CMake directives, you could say this command is basically a **cmake** invocation within the project *build* folder.

 * Use **bii configure** to :ref:`configure a project for your IDE<generators_ide>`.

-* You can also :ref:`delve into specifics about building with biicode.<cpp_building>`
+* You can also :ref:`delve into specifics about building with biicode<building>`.

 .. container:: infonote